 A Responsibility Assignment Matrix (often referred to as a RACI chart) details who is:

-The DACI framework is super-similar and lists who is the:
+The DACI framework is quite similar and lists who is the:

 Getting this level of clarity on your stakeholders during the project initiation phase can help save time, stress, and confusion.
-Everybody has a shared understanding of who’s responsible for what, so they don’t waste time and energy tracking down people for approvals or input when it’s unnecessary.
+Everybody has a shared understanding of their roles and responsibilities, so they don’t waste time and energy tracking down people for approvals or input when it’s unnecessary.

 4. Analyze your resources

 One of the big benefits of the project initiation phase is confirming a project’s feasibility — and most of that hinges on your resources.
-Is this project even possible as you currently envision it with the resources you have available?
+By conducting feasibility studies, you can determine if it’s possible to successfully complete the project given the resources available.

 For example, if you estimate a project will cost $25,000 but you only have $8,000 left in your budget for the year, you know you need to adjust the scope, push your timeline, or secure more budget elsewhere.
 Similarly, if you’re planning to complete the project in Q1 but the IT team, who you need onboard, is booked out until Q3, then you know more tweaks need to happen.

 Again, you don’t need to move forward with detailed resource planning quite yet.
-Rather, your goal here is to identify the major resources you’ll need to complete the project so that you and your stakeholders have a starting point as you move through the reviews, negotiations, and ultimate approval of the project charter.
+Rather, your goal here is to identify the major resources you’ll need to successfully complete and deliver the project.
+Ensure you and your stakeholders have a starting point as you move through the reviews, negotiations, and ultimate approval of the project charter.

 5. Pitch your project and (hopefully) get approval